 Tips for the Perfect Chocolate Glaze

-- Recommended equipment: Use a heatproof bowl, spatula, and thermometer to monitor the temperature.
+- Equipment: Use a heatproof bowl, spatula, and thermometer to watch the temperature.

-- Techniques for achieving a shiny finish: Ensure all ingredients are at room temperature before mixing; avoid air bubbles.
+- Shiny finish: Make sure all ingredients are at room temp and avoid air bubbles.

 Ways to Use Chocolate Glaze